ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 To enable VMs to reach the internet, you must configure a SNAT (Source Network Address Translation) rule and firewall policy to allow the VM traffic outbound.
 To allow inbound traffic, you must configure a DNAT (Destination Network Address Translation) rule and firewall policy.

 1. From the tenant portal, click the menu icon at the top of the page and then select **Datacenters**.
-2. On the main page, under **Virtual Datacenters**, click the Virtual Data Center for that edge gateway.
+2. On the main page, under **Virtual Datacenters**, click the virtual data center for that edge gateway.
 3. In the left pane under **Networking**, click **Edges**.
 4. In the right pane click the edge, scroll down to the IP address section, and note the ``location-Customer-External`` IP address.
 Any of the addresses under **Suballocated IP Pool** for the ``location-Customer-External`` range can also be used for SNAT and DNAT.
 After the IP addresses are noted, scroll up and click **CONFIGURE SERVICES**.
 5. Under **Firewall Rules**, click **+**.